adam-mehdi/MuarAugment/README.md

 ## Examples

-Modify the training logic and train like normal.
+For `MuAugment`, simply modify the training logic and train like normal.

 ### In PyTorch Lightning
 ```python